ynshung/better-yt-shorts/README.md

 ### Translation
 Know multiple languages?
 Help translate the extension so we can have a reach worldwide!
 See the list of supported locales [here](https://developer.chrome.com/docs/webstore/i18n/#choosing-locales-to-support).

+We are currently using POEditor to facilitate the localization process for new users.
+You can join the project using this [invite link](https://poeditor.com/join/project/QwlUFSANOG).
+Note that you can choose to translate or copy the `description` as it is just for reference.
+To test your translation in the browser, export the file as _Key-Value JSON_, rename the file to `messages.json` and put it in the `_locales/[LANG]` folder where _LANG_ is the code of the language.
+Make sure the [locale of your browser](https://developer.chrome.com/docs/extensions/reference/i18n/#how-to-set-browsers-locale) is set properly.
+See the development guide below to build your extension in real-time.
+Please note that this method haven't been fully tested yet, so please let us know of any issues you faced in the issue page.

-If your language is supported, you can start by forking the repo, copying the `_locales/en/messages.json` file and paste it to your locale code directory.
+Alternatively, you can start by forking the repo, copying the `_locales/en/messages.json` file and paste it to your locale code directory.
 Then, you can start translating the messages in the `messages.json` file.
 The `description` are just for reference and will not be visible to the user so you may translate it or leave it as it-is.
-Please note that you will need to [set the locale of your browser](https://developer.chrome.com/docs/extensions/reference/i18n/#how-to-set-browsers-locale) in order to test the one that you are testing on.
-See the development guide below to build your extension in real-time.

-You can also add help translate the **store listing** which is under the `store-desc/` directory.
+You can also add help translate the **store listing description** which is under the `store-desc/` directory.
 Create a file based on the original English language and translate it.
 Once you are done, you may create a pull request.

 If you need any help in translating, you may create an issue or contact us using the Google Form below.